 Keyword search is able to search within the full Microsite Database, including Job title, Job Description, Country, Location, Work Area, Language

-The Microsite Data Base includes Job Title, Job Description, Country, Location, Work Area, Language and Part Time/ Full time information.
+The Microsite Data Base includes Job Title, Job Description, Country, Location, Work Area, Language and Job type information.
 All Infos are taken via APIs calling Kenexa Brasssring on non-Russian and Russian gateway.

 The JST Microsite is differentiating between Internal and External Usage and has different Gateways connected to the Datebases

-Back button and search results are still displayed
+By clicking on ‘Back to Jobsearch’ the job search results are still displayed (no need to re-enter the job search criterias).

-Pop up for job description for ‘Close’ and ‘Continue’ and navigate back and forth
+Pop up for job description for ‘Close’ and ‘Continue’ and navigate back and forth.

+At the job result list all the jobs displayed can be select by one click and de-select again

+Several jobs can be selected and the job description can be viewed (via the pop up modal) and navigate back and forth to see job description

 References